blag001/class_easy_pdo/doc/files/toolSql/Bdd.class.php.txt

 	public function exec($sql, array $arg = null)
 	{
 		try {
-				// on regarde si on a des variable en arguments if(!empty($arg))
+				// on regarde si on a des variables en arguments if(!empty($arg))
 			{
 					// on prepare la requete SQL